Cellularity of KLR and weighted KLRW algebras via crystals: Introduction

-We briefly outline the contents of this paper. \autoref{S:Sandwich} recalls the basic machinery of sandwich cellular algebras. \autoref{S:Recollection} contains the definition of weighted KLRW algebras and gives the basic rewriting results from \cite{MaTu-klrw-algebras} that we use to pull strings and jump dots to the right that underpins our basis theorems and hence all of the results in this paper.
-To explain (almost all) of the combinatorics used in this paper, \autoref{S:MainExample} is an extended running example of our construction of cellular bases for the weighted KLRW algebras. \autoref{S:FiniteTypes} starts with some reminders from the theory of crystal graphs, which is then extended and applied to the KLRW algebras in \autoref{S:Construction}.
-It is striking that our crystal basis is built from idempotent diagrams, that correspond to paths in the crystal, together with permutations of the labels along these paths. \autoref{S:Proofs} proves our cellular basis theorems and \autoref{S:Consequences} contains the applications of these results to the representation theory of the KLR and weighted KLRW algebras.
+We briefly outline the contents of this paper. \autoref{S:Sandwich} recalls the basic machinery of sandwich cellular algebras. \autoref{S:Recollection} contains the definition of wKLRW algebras and gives the basic rewriting results from \cite{MaTu-klrw-algebras} that we use to pull strings and jump dots to the right that underpins our basis theorems and hence all of the results in this paper.
+To explain (almost all) of the combinatorics used in this paper, \autoref{S:MainExample} is an extended running example of our construction of cellular bases for the wKLRW algebras. \autoref{S:FiniteTypes} starts with some reminders from the theory of crystal graphs, which is then extended and applied to the wKLRW algebras in \autoref{S:Construction}.
+It is striking that our crystal basis is built from idempotent diagrams, which correspond to paths in the crystal, together with permutations of the labels along these paths. \autoref{S:Proofs} proves our sandwich cellular basis theorems and \autoref{S:Consequences} contains the applications of these results to the representation theory of the KLR and wKLRW algebras.

 \begin{Remark} Many of the results in this paper were inspired by extensive calculations with crystals using SageMath~\cite{sage} and some results for exceptional type rely on these calculations.
-The code that we used can be found at \cite{MaTu-sagemath-finite-type-klrw}, which also includes some additional features, such as code for drawing some of the weighted KLRW diagrams used in this paper. \end{Remark}
+The code that we used can be found at \cite{MaTu-sagemath-finite-type-klrw}, which also includes some additional features, such as code for drawing some of the wKLRW diagrams used in this paper. \end{Remark}

-\begin{Remark} Strictly speaking, some of our results assume that our quiver is plactic, see \autoref{D:ConstructionPlactic}, which currently excludes some fundamental weights in types $\typee[7]$ and $\typee[8]$.
-Once our ongoing computer calculations are finished we expect to remove this restriction. \end{Remark}

 \textbf{Acknowledgments.} We thank Anton Evseev and Sasha Kleshchev for sharing a sketch of a proof that the affine type D cyclotomic KLR algebras are not cellular; Robert Muth for helpful discussions that gave birth to \autoref{R:ConsequencesGraphsNotCellular}; and Travis Scrimshaw for invaluable discussions about SageMath and crystals.
-We also thank Chris Bowman, Joe Chuang, Dinushi Munasinghe, Tao Qin, Liron Speyer and Ben Webster for helpful discussions about (weighted) KLR(W) algebras and cellularity.
+We also thank Chris Bowman, Joe Chuang, Dinushi Munasinghe, Tao Qin, the referee, Liron Speyer and Ben Webster for helpful discussions about (weighted) KLR(W) algebras and cellularity.
 All of this is very much appreciated.

 Both authors were supported, in part, by the Australian Research Council.
 D.T. thanks additionally their depression, burnout and usage of outdated ideas for long-term support.